sufiyanshaikh01/CLI-Calculator-1/README.md

 #OutPut: Result: 5.00<br>

 # What is a Unit Test?
 A unit test checks the correctness of a small piece of code — usually a single function.
-It helps catch bugs early and ensures code reliability during changes.
+It helps catch bugs early and ensures code reliability during changes.<br>
+Adding unit tests in Go (Golang) means writing test functions to verify that your code behaves as expected.
+These tests are typically written in a separate file and use Go’s built-in testing package.